biomedbigdata/website/content/publication/lazareva-2020-bicon/index.md

 # Place your image in the `static/img/` folder and reference its filename below, e.g. `image = "example.jpg"`.
 [header]
 image = "bicon.png"
 caption = "The algorithmic framework of BiCoN.
 (1) Gene expression data is converted to a bipartite graph and PPI interactions are added as edges between genes.
 (2) ACO is employed for feature selection (relevant edges) and subsequently patients (3) and genes (4) are clustered.
 Multiple possible solutions are computed in parallel and then evaluated and reinforced.
-As a result (5), BiCoN stratifies patients based only on subnetworks representing disease mechanisms."
+As a result (5), BiCoN stratifies patients based only on subnetworks representing disease mechanisms. "

 +++